canvas-medical/documentation/collections/_api/careplan.md

               - name: reference
                 type: string
                 required: true
-                description: The reference string of the subject in the format of `"Patient/a39cafb9d1b445be95a2e2548e12a787"`
+                description: The reference string of the subject in the format of `"Patient/a39cafb9d1b445be95a2e2548e12a787"`.
               - name: type
                 type: string
-                description: Type the reference refers to (e.g. "Patient")
+                description: Type the reference refers to (e.g. "Patient").
         search_parameters:
           - name: _id
             type: string
-            description: The unique Canvas identifier of the CarePlan
+            description: The unique Canvas identifier of the CarePlan.
           - name: category
             type: string
-            description: A category code in the format `system|code`
+            description: A category code in the format `system|code`.
             search_options:
               - value: http://hl7.org/fhir/us/core/CodeSystem/careplan-category|assess-plan
               - value: http://snomed.info/sct|734163000
           - name: patient
             type: string
-            description: FHIR resource for a patient
+            description: FHIR resource for a patient.
         endpoints: [read, search]
         read:
           description: Read a CarePlan resource.